-Terra Jole Talks Stress Of ‘DWTS’, Defends Decision To Do The Show
+Terra Jole Talks Stress Of ‘DWTS,’ Defends Decision To Do The Show

 Terra Jole actually feels like some people would have done the same thing.
 The thing is Terra Jole is proud of what she did on the show, and she isn’t going to apologize for it at all.
 She is totally okay with her decision to be on Dancing With the Stars.
 The fans loved seeing her on the show as well.

 Are you shocked to hear how hard Dancing With the Stars was on Terra Jole?
 Do you think she made the wrong decision by doing the show when she did?
-Sound off in the comments section below on your thoughts, and don’t miss watching Terra Jole on Little Wone: LA on Lifetime.
+Sound off in the comments section below on your thoughts and don’t miss watching Terra Jole on Little Wone: LA on Lifetime.

 [Featured Image By Alberto E. Rodriguez/Getty Images]